 Depending on the scenario, they may use a player to pinch-hit if that situation pops up.
 You will have to decide if the pinch-hitter is a player that you want to keep in the game or if it is just a situational substitution.
 How you use a pinch-hitter depends on the needs of your team, both short-term (winning the game) and long-term (developing players).

 What is the pinch-hitter rule in baseball?

-What is the difference between a pinch hitter and a designated hitter?
+What is the difference between a pinch-hitter and a designated hitter?

-A pinch-hitter and designated hitter are not the same.
-A pinch hitter is a substitution while a designated hitter is a position in the lineup.
-A designated hitter is a player who hits, but does not play in the field.
-A pinch-hitter is someone who could hit for one at bat or stay in the lineup for the rest of the game.
+A pinch-hitter and a designated hitter are not the same.
+A pinch-hitter is a substitution, while a designated hitter is a position in the lineup.
+A designated hitter is a player who hits but does not play on the field.
+A pinch-hitter is someone who could hit for one at-bat or stay in the lineup for the rest of the game.

 You can pinch-hit for a designated hitter.
 If you do, that substitute will become the DH.
 The only limit to the number of pinch-hitters you can use is the number of players you have on the bench.

 Our apologies if you found this post unhelpful.